 Share-based compensation expense for stock options and restricted stock units ("RSUs") granted to employees and directors is recognized in the Statements of Operations based on estimated amounts.
 The cost of stock options is measured at the grant date, based on the estimated fair value of the stock option using the Black-Scholes valuation model, which incorporates various assumptions including expected volatility, risk-free interest rate, the expected term of the award and the dividend yield on the underlying stock.
 Expected volatility is calculated based on the historical volatility of our stock over the expected option life and other appropriate factors.
 The expected option term is computed using the "simplified" method as permitted under the provisions of ASC 718-10-S99.
-We use the simplified method to calculate the expected term of share options and similar instruments as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
+We use the simplified method to calculate the expected term.
 Risk-free interest rates are calculated based on continuously compounded risk-free rates for the appropriate term.
 The dividend yield is assumed to be zero as we have never paid or declared any cash dividends and does not intend to do so in the foreseeable future.
 For RSUs, we estimate the grant date fair value using our closing stock price on the date of grant.
 The estimated fair value of stock options and RSUs is amortized on a straight-line basis over the requisite service period, adjusted for actual forfeitures at the time they occur.
 The requisite service period is generally the time over which our share-based awards vest.